SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 Here's a brief overview of the annotations used in the service which is part of this app.
 Note that the word "annotation" is used in two different contexts here:

-- [CAP annotations](https://cap.cloud.sap/docs/cds/annotations) in CDS form are used to describe and augment core data service definitions, and are prefixed with the `@` symbol
+- [Annotations in CAP](https://cap.cloud.sap/docs/cds/annotations) in CDS form are used to describe and augment core data service definitions, and are prefixed with the `@` symbol
-- [OData annotations](http://docs.oasis-open.org/odata/odata-vocabularies/v4.0/odata-vocabularies-v4.0.html), organised into [vocabularies](https://github.com/oasis-tcs/odata-vocabularies), that provide extra information on service metadata
+- [OData annotations](http://docs.oasis-open.org/odata/odata-vocabularies/v4.0/odata-vocabularies-v4.0.html), organised into [vocabularies](https://github.com/oasis-tcs/odata-vocabularies), that provide extra information on an OData service's metadata and appear in the EDMX definition (in the `$metadata` document)

 When used in an OData context (i.e. when describing an OData service in CDS) the CAP annotations will result in valid OData annotations.
 These annotations will belong to either standard OData vocabularies, or SAP specific vocabularies.